guardian/commercial-templates/docs/svelte-template-authoring.md

 ## Viewing your template

-Run `yarn dev` to start the local preview environment and head to [`http://localhost:7777`](http://localhost:7777) and click on your template in the list.
+Run `pnpm dev` to start the local preview environment and head to [`http://localhost:7777`](http://localhost:7777) and click on your template in the list.

 You should see a preview and the code at the bottom of the page.